Stratehm/stratum-proxy/README.md

 ##API Details

-A REST API is available with the following methods.
+A REST API is available.
 Methods parameters or result are in JSON.
-By default, the methods can be accessed at the URL http://<hostIp>:8888/proxy/.
+By default, the methods can be accessed at the URL http://hostIp:8888/proxy/.

-The Content-Type of HTTP request have to be application/json, else a 415 Unsupported Media Type error may be returned.
+The Content-Type of HTTP requests has to be application/json, else a 415 Unsupported Media Type error may be returned.

 Here after is the API methods description: